Startled Insects

-Startled Insects, later known as The Insects, are an instrumental English pop-jazz band.
+Startled Insects, later known as the Insects, are an instrumental English jazz fusion band.

 History

 Startled Insects began around 1983 in Bristol, England, as a collective of three producers/multi-instrumentalists, Tim Norfolk, Bob Locke and Richard Grassby-Lewis.
 Little information has ever been published about the band – the participants' names did not appear on any of the album sleeves, nor were any pictures ever published.
 Nevertheless, the band managed to generate considerable excitement with their first self-published EP and single, enough that Island Records signed them to their new Antilles New Directions label.
 Their first album for Island, Curse of the Pheromones (1987), was an underground hit, and the group performed several well-received multi-media tours using film-makers drawn from various backgrounds, such as Frank Passingham, Dave Borthwick, with whom they later produced the sound-track to The Secret Adventures of Tom Thumb and Dave Alex Riddett also of Aardman Animations, as well as Richard Kwietniowsi who later directed Love and Death on Long Island.
 In 1990, they were commissioned by the BBC to score a ground-breaking 90-minute documentary entitled Lifepulse – a Natural Thriller, which attempted to tell the story of evolution on Earth using nothing but BBC Wildlife footage and music.
 In 1995, they provided the score for another BBC documentary, The Private Life of Plants.

 In 1996, Richard Grassby-Lewis officially left the group.
-Tim Norfolk and Bob Locke continued on as simply The Insects (dropping "Startled").
-In addition to production duties for various artists they started co-writing for Bristol bands such as Massive Attack, for whom they wrote two hit songs for their Protection album – "Karma Coma" and "Euro Child."
-They co-wrote and arranged "The Hunter Gets Captured by The Game" as featured on the Batman Forever soundtrack and "I Want You" for Madonna's Something to Remember.
+Tim Norfolk and Bob Locke continued on as simply the Insects (dropping "Startled").
+In addition to production duties for various artists they started co-writing for Bristol bands such as Massive Attack, for whom they wrote two hit songs for their Protection album – "Karma Coma" and "Euro Child".
+They co-wrote and arranged "The Hunter Gets Captured by the Game" as featured on the Batman Forever soundtrack and "I Want You" for Madonna's Something to Remember.
 Meanwhile, Richard Grassby-Lewis has also continued production duties for artists such as Najma Akhtar as well as TV and film scoring work.